 Notes: Each entry of the table is the effect of an hour exposure to Ramadan during a pre-birth episode, specified in the first column, on a child's characteristics, specified in the top row.
 Exposure measure are HER270b, HER190b, HER290b, and HER390b.
 Variable HER270b contains hours of exposure to Ramadan during the 270-day period before birth, while variables HER190b, HER290b, and HER390b contain hours of exposure to Ramadan during the first, second, and third 90-day periods (trimesters) before birth.
 The reported numbers are estimated coefficients of the exposure measures (listed in the first column from left) in the regressions in which the left-hand-side variable is any of the characteristics listed on the top row and the right-hand-side variables are exposure measure(s) and the rest of the control variables.
-Control variables in the regressions are children's age in days, children's year, month, and order of birth, an urban/rural indicator, a variable that indicator.
+Control variables in the regressions are children's age in days, children's year, month, and order of birth, an urban/rural indicator, a variable that indicates country and province of residence, parents' age at children's birth, parents' education, mothers' height, and households' wealth indicator.
 For both subgroups, i.e. Muslims and non-Muslim, male and female children are pooled.
 Standard errors, presented in parentheses, are clustered at country level.
 The statistical significance levels at the 1, 5, and 10 percent are indicated by , , and , respectively.
-Data Source: Demographic and health surveys, the DHS Program, USAID.